List of Farm to Market Roads in Texas (2000–2099): FM 2037

-The Old Alpine Rd. portion of the route has a much longer history with the state highway network.
-US 67 designation was extended westward from Dallas to Presidio in 1932.
-The portion of US 67 between Alpine and Fort Stockton was constructed as an unpaved earth road sometime between 1933 and 1936 and was also designated as State Highway 99 (SH 99) (later State Highway 10 (SH 99).
+The Old Alpine Road portion of the route has a much longer history with the state highway network.
+The US 67 designation was extended westward from Dallas to Presidio in 1932.
+The portion of US 67 between Alpine and Fort Stockton was constructed as an unpaved earth road sometime between 1933 and 1936 and was also designated as SH 99 (later SH 10).
 The SH 10 designation did not survive the 1939 redescription of the state highway system, and US 67 was realigned off of the Old Alpine Rd. when its more westward current roadway was constructed in 1947.